The reality of Calvinism versus the gospel of Jesus Christ.

 He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him.
 John 3:36

-For I am not ashamed of the gospel of Christ: for it (the gospel of Jesus Christ and not sovereign election or predestination!) is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
+For I am not ashamed of the gospel of Christ: for it (the gospel of Jesus Christ, and not sovereign election or predestination!) is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
 Romans 1:16

 …God our Saviour…will have all men to be saved , and to come unto the knowledge of the truth.
 5 For there is one God and one mediator between God and men, the man Christ Jesus; 6 who gave himself as a ransom for all….
 1 Timothy 2:3-6

-The Lord is not slack concerning his promise, as some men count slackness, but is long-suffering toward us, not willing that any should perish, but that all should come to repentance.
+“The Lord is not slack concerning his promise, as some men count slackness, but is long-suffering toward us, not willing that any should perish, but that all should come to repentance.”
 2 Peter 3:9

-32 And I, if I be lifted up from the earth, will draw all men unto me.33 This he said, signifying what death he should die.
-John 12: 32-33
+32 “And I, if I be lifted up from the earth, will draw all men unto me.33 This he said, signifying what death he should die. ” John 12: 32-33

 The idea that God, before time began, preselected certain unborn people to be destined for salvation, while certain other people were pre-designated for hell, with no opportunity to believe and repent, is clearly and outrageously false – and fails when tested in the refining fire that is the word of God.
-We are to look to the whole counsel of God (Acts 20:27) for guidance on all issues, and the full counsel of God, as found in the eternal scriptures, obliterates the idea of limited atonement, along with several of the other pillars of Calvinism.
-However, for the purposes of this writing, I will focus on the error of limited atonement because it is a critical concept for believers since, if it is true, the Christian life of evangelizing, being a living example of Christ, and making disciples, has no value in terms of saving others from the flames…and both the piercing gospel of Jesus Christ (which is the power of God unto salvation, per Romans 1:16) and prayers for the salvation of others…are rendered meaningless.
+We are to look to the whole counsel of God (Acts 20:27) for guidance on all issues, and the full counsel of God, as found in the eternal scriptures, obliterates the idea of limited atonement, along with the other pillars of Calvinism.
+However, for the purposes of this article, I will focus on the error of limited atonement because it is a critical concept for believers since, if it is true, the Christian life of evangelizing, being a living example of Christ, and making disciples, has no value in terms of saving others from the flames…and both the piercing gospel of Jesus Christ (which is the power of God unto salvation, per Romans 1:16) and prayers for the salvation of others…are meaningless.

-From the dawn of time, men and women have had free will.
-In the garden, Adam and Eve had the choice to either obey God, or to listen to the deliciously wicked voice of the serpent.
-God did not make or want mindless robots, but instead, He has intentionally given each of us freedom – which is best illustrated by the opportunity we all have to choose life or death, good or evil (see, Joshua 24:14-15).
-More often than not, we have chosen evil.
-But the idea that we are all preordained to go to heaven or hell, without a volitional element, makes the life and brutal death of Jesus, as well as the commands of Jesus and the apostles, moot, a waste, a sham, a fraud, and an unfathomable cruelty perpetrated by a God who in reality has an unsearchable love for each and every one of His beloved children.
+Far more often than not, we have chosen evil, but the idea that we are all preordained to go to heaven or hell, without a volitional element, makes the life and brutal death of Jesus Christ, as well as the commands of Jesus and the apostles, moot, a waste, a sham, a fraud, and an unfathomable cruelty perpetrated by a God who in reality has an unsearchable love for each and every one of His beloved children.
 We are far more than robots living an essentially meaningless, preprogrammed life.
 We are men and women who have received the gift of free will from the one and only God, and he wants us to use that will to seek him with all of our hearts.
-The evidence of his love and mercy…is everywhere.
+The evidence of his love and mercy…is everywhere (Ps.
+19).

 My hope is that we will all obey the Apostle Paul’s command in 2 Corinthians 10:5, and cast down every pretense that sets itself up against the knowledge of God.
-We must tear down the manmade paradigms that we place on the eternal scriptures, no matter the cost, and instead search the written word ourselves, diligently and in full, just as the Bereans did and were commended for it (Acts 17:11).
+We must tear down the manmade structures that we place on the eternal scriptures, no matter the cost, and instead search the written word ourselves, diligently and in full, just as the Bereans did and were commended for it (Acts 17:11).

 Psalm 19:1-4 In this passage, David states that the heavens declare the glory of the Lord and the earth shows His handiwork.
-Day after day they pour forth both knowledge and night after night they pour forth speech.
+Day after day they pour forth knowledge and night after night they pour forth speech.
 There is no language where their voice isn’t heard.
 Their words have gone out to the end of the world.